----------------------

 Along with significant risks of property damage in a building

-without a smoke-free policy, you are also vulnerable to lawsuits
+without a smoke-free policy, you are also vulnerable to lawsuits by

-by nonsmoking tenants suffering from the effects
+nonsmoking tenants suffering from the effects of secondhand smoke.

 |